ibm-cloud-docs/openwhisk/openwhisk_mobile_sdk.md

 ## Invoking an OpenWhisk action

 To invoke a remote action, you can call `invokeAction` with the action name.
 You can specify the namespace that the action belongs to, or leave it blank to accept the default namespace.
-Use a dictionary to pass parameters to the action as required.
+Use a dictionary to pass parameters to the action as needed.

 For example: